01-edu/public/subjects/ascii-art-web/ascii-art-web-export-file.audit.en.md

 ###### Does the project use the HTTP header [Content-Disposition](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Disposition) to download the files?

 ###### Does the site has a clear button/link to download/export the file?

+###### As an auditor, is this project up to every standard?
+If not, why are you failing the project?(Empty Work, Incomplete Work, Invalid compilation, Cheating, Crashing, Leaks)

 #### Basic